Thinkmill/monorepo/README.md

 If your answer to these questions is mostly yes then having multiple entrypoints might make sense for your package.

+### Dependencies and Constraints

+A common problem that has been encountered in monorepos is that duplicated packages cause confusion in having many different copies of the same package at different and sometimes ten same version.
+To address this, we need to impose some constraints on the dependencies of packages.

+The two most significant rules are referred to as external and internal mismatches.

+An internal mismatch is when a workspace depends

+There are vague thoughts that it should be possible to partially disable external mismatch rules but we have not yet had a use case for it so we have not addressed it yet.

+This constraint was first introduced with Bolt.
+In Bolt, these constraints didn’t only exist to stop confusing errors but also to enable fast linking of packages because

+The current implementation of these constraints is Manypkg.
+It is very likely that this will be replaced with the constraints feature in Yarn 2 when it is stable.

 ### Building Packages

 > **Note**: Building packages is only necessary if packages are being published